Best Medical Alert Systems for Seniors With Hearing Loss (2026)

 How we test medical alert systems

-Our team of medical alert and senior tech experts evaluated each system for a week.
-We assessed price, ease of use, features, speaker quality, nonverbal cues, and operator training.
-Before finalizing our top choices, we consulted with Linda Schlenker, an occupational therapist with over three decades of experience finding medical alert solutions for seniors with hearing loss.
-We also recruited older adults (like my grandma) to help test the systems.
+Our team of senior tech experts tested each system for a minimum of one week.
+We focused on price, ease of use, volume quality, and visual cues.
+We consulted with Linda Schlenker, an occupational therapist with over three decades of experience, to validate our criteria.
+We also recruited older adults to provide real-world feedback on the user experience.

 How We Chose the Best Medical Alert Systems for Those With Hearing Loss